Sunday, September 16, 2007

 And this is a bit of the garden around the stupa and the statues from the previous pictures, with a bit of scenery in the distance of the mountains.
 You might be able to see from this pic and the next one why I think that, at least in the countryside, Nepal reminds me of Hawaii.
 Lushly green and tropical.

-And here's the stupa itself.
-Inside it is a thousand copies of the Kangyur and Tengyur.
-For my non-Buddhist friends, let's just say it's a massive amount of Buddhist texts.
 I've been attending my orientation for school for the last two weeks.
 It's been pretty grueling.
 Beyond the Nepali and Tibetan classes, there were a lot of lectures on various topics around how to deal with living in Nepal, and still do well in school.
 Then afterwards, I was looking for places to live.
 I'm so ready to start school!